EthanDow/Solo/README.md

 # Solo

-Solo is a creative project that was mainly a practice in using HTML, CSS and Javascript.
+Solo is a creative project that was mainly a practice in writing elementary HTML, CSS and Javascript code.

 # To see the project: